mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (ie: `#TableName`) is used.

+### Identity Setting Alignment

+The library has enforced an additional logic to ensure the identity setting alignment if the `isReturnIdentity` is enabled during the calls.
+This affects both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) operations.

+Basically, a new column named `__RepoDb_OrderColumn` is being added into the pseudo-temporary table if the identity field is present on the underlying target table.
+This column will contain the actual index of the entity model from the `IEnumerable<T>` object.

+During the bulk operation, a dedicated `DbParameter` object is created that targets this additional column with a value of the entity model index, thus ensuring that the index value is really equating the index of the entity data from the `IEnumerable<T>` object.
+The resultsets of the pseudo-temporary table are being ordered using this newly generated column prior the actual merge to the underlying table.

+When the newly generated identity value is being set back to the data model, the value of the `__RepoDb_OrderColumn` column is being used to look-up the proper index of the equating entity model from the `IEnumerable<T>` object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.

 ## Async Methods

 All synchronous methods has an equivalent asynchronous (Async) methods.

 ## Caveats

-RepoDB is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
+RepoDB is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](https://repodb.net/operation/bulkdelete), [BulkMerge](https://repodb.net/operation/bulkmerge) and [BulkUpdate](https://repodb.net/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
 The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.

-In addition, when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) operations, the library is creating a pseudo temporary table behind the scene.
+In addition, when calling the [BulkDelete](https://repodb.net/operation/bulkdelete), [BulkMerge](https://repodb.net/operation/bulkmerge) and [BulkUpdate](https://repodb.net/operation/bulkupdate) operations, the library is creating a pseudo temporary table behind the scene.
 It requires your user to have the correct privilege to create a table in the database, otherwise a `SqlException` will be thrown.

 ## BulkDelete